Nichgon/thai-games-list/README.md

-# 🇹🇭 Games developed by Thai developers
+# 🇹🇭 Games by Thai developers

 A curated list of video games developed by **Thai developers**, including release year, studio, genre, and platform.
 This repository aims to preserve and showcase the history of Thai game development — from early titles to modern indie hits.